 Clearly not all adults affected by HIV are disabled, which brought hope of coverage to a screeching halt for many individuals who have a low enough income to qualify, but do not have children or a mental or physical disability.
 This unnecessary discrimination prevented a large population from receiving valuable medications covered by Medicaid for HIV.
 Though Medicaid, in fact, covers these necessary drugs to prevent HIV-related disability and suppress the life-threatening aspects of the illness.

-During what is referred to as the ACA transition period (between 2010 and 2014), a larger number of options were created, giving greater access to coverage.
-One of which is the Pre-Existing Condition Insurance Plan (PCIP), a temporary high-risk pool available for purchase on the private market, though a federally and state administered plan.
-Individuals with HIV will not be discriminated against for having the condition, and no longer are high-risk pools to all 50 states, where before these were only in select areas.
+During what was referred to as the ACA transition period (between 2010 and 2014), a a few more options were created, giving greater access to coverage.
+One of which was the Pre-Existing Condition Insurance Plan (PCIP), a temporary high-risk pool available for purchase on the private market, though a federally and state administered plan.
+Individuals with HIV were not discriminated against for having the condition, and it spread high-risk pools to all 50 states, where before these were only in select areas.

 In addition to PCIP, the health reform law also restricted private health plans in both individual and group markets from imposing lifetime maximums.
 This provision made it possible for people who require costly treatment from running out of coverage, as they easily could have prior to the law.
 The dependent coverage option is also helpful for young adults with HIV, as they can now stay on their parent’s plans until age 26.

 Medicaid was also addressed, offering coverage to adults without children in states who chose to do so, with incomes at or below 138 percent of the Federal Poverty Level.
-This has been implemented in multiple states already, and in time it will hopefully spread to every state.
-Despite the expansion in Medicaid and lift on limits, it has remained difficult to get coverage as a person living with HIV.
-Ultimately, Ryan White still acts as the major source of access to care, because not every state has implemented these provisions.
-Though slightly more options are available, there has not been enough of an apparent impact made thus far.
+This has been implemented in multiple states, and perhaps in time every state will find this an important move.
+Despite the expansion in Medicaid and lift on limits, it was difficult to get coverage as a person living with HIV during this time.
+Ultimately, Ryan White still served as a major access point to care, because not every state implemented these provisions.
+Though slightly more options were available, there was not an apparent enough impact until 2014.

-Once January 1, 2014 rolls around, access to healthcare for people with HIV should improve at a staggering rate.
-PCIPs will not be effective, as all the private health insurance market will accept individuals with HIV on an equal basis, with no unfair rate-ups or exclusions.
+As of January 1, 2014, access to healthcare for people with HIV should improve at a staggering rate.
+All private health insurance plans will accept individuals with HIV on an equal basis, with no unfair rate-ups or exclusions.
 Individuals who can afford to pay for an individual health plan will be able to do so without it being such an enormous financial undertaking, and those who cannot afford these plans can apply on the exchange and receive subsidies to help them meet their premiums and other costs.
 Many more Americans will be able to receive the care they need with proper coverage, conditions aside, paying the same amount as everyone else.